 There is some evidence that breathing and relaxation techniques can help you manage the impact of hot flushes.

-Yoga has also been shown to be a safe and effective way to reduce menopausal symptoms, including hot flushes.
+Yoga has also been shown to be a safe and effective way to manage menopausal symptoms, including hot flushes.

 It can be hard to manage hot flushes in different environments, particularly during warmer weather.